secretstartups/handbook/support/license-and-renewals/workflows/saas/units_of_compute.html.md

 ---
 layout: handbook-page-toc
-title: Handling compute credits
+title: Handling units of compute
-description: Adjusting compute credits
+description: Adjusting units of compute
 category: GitLab.com subscriptions & purchases
 ---
 ## On this page